-114. If Taylor Willow, the owner of Willow Hardware Inc., uses cash of the business to purchase a family automobile, the business should record this use of cash with an entry to:
+133. If Taylor Willow, the sole stockholder of Willow Hardware, uses cash of the business to purchase a family automobile, the business should record this use of cash with an entry to:

-A. Debit Automobiles and credit Cash.
+A. Debit Salary Expense and credit Cash.

 B. Debit Cash and credit Salary Expense.